Cornices/cornice/docs/source/api.rst

 .. py:module:: cornice.service

-This document describe the methods proposed by cornice.
-This documentation is automatically generated from the source code of cornice.
+This document describes the methods proposed by cornice.
+It is automatically generated from the source code.

 .. autoclass:: cornice.service.Service